coronalabs/CoronaViewer/README.md

 ### Reset Project (Switching Projects)

+The "Reset Project" action is useful when you are switching projects, i.e. copying in files from another project into the special Dropbox folder.

+One problem that can occur when switching projects from the previous to the next, there are files which overlap in name (e.g. `main.lua`).
+Your next project may contain files that have an __older__ modification date than the previous files.

-The "Reset Project" action is useful when you are switching projects.
-In some situations, CoronaViewer may appear to continue to use the files from your previous project instead of the files from your next project, i.e. the files you've just copied into the Dropbox folder on your desktop computer.
+In this case, CoronaViewer may appear to continue to use the files from your previous project instead of the files from your next project, i.e. the files you've just copied into the Dropbox folder on your desktop computer.

-This can happen when a file's modification date is older than the version that's on the device, e.g. the `main.lua` from your previous project happened to be newer than the one from your next project.

 If this happens, you can inform CoronaViewer to reset the project, thereby bypassing the modification date mechanism described above in 'Automatic File Updates'.

-## Gotchas

-### `config.lua` and `build.settings`

-When running CoronaViewer, the `config.lua` and `build.settings` in your project (i.e. the files you copy into the special Dropbox folder) will __not__ be honored.

-Instead, you need to modify `config.lua` and/or `build.settings` in __this__ CoronaViewer project and then rebuild CoronaViewer so your changes take effect.

 ## Xcode Simulator